Whether you’re a first time buyer

 Besides veterans that have served in the military it is also possible for the widows of veterans and the spouse and children of active duty personnel to also qualify for the VA mortgage.

 The VA also offers other mortgages such as:

 - VA Purchase – enjoy the privilege of no down payment loans for qualified veterans and reservists

 - VA IRRRL Streamline Refinance – allows current VA home loan customers to refinance to a lower rate with reduced paperwork

-- VA Refinance (Non-Streamline) – Veterans can refinance an existing loan to 100% loan to value
+- VA Refinance (Non-Streamline) – Veterans can refinance an existing loan up to the appraised value

 - Jumbo VA Mortgage – designed to help purchase loans priced over $417,000